ctxis/CAPE/README.md

 CAPE is derived from spender-sandbox (https://github.com/spender-sandbox), which is derived from Cuckoo Sandbox (https://github.com/cuckoosandbox), so thanks to Brad Spengler, Claudio Guarnieri, and the countless other Cuckoo contributors without whom this work would not be possible.
 It also depends on Yara (https://github.com/VirusTotal/yara) from VirusTotal.

 Please contribute to this project by helping create new packages for further malware families, packers, techniques or configuration parsers.
-Alternatively contact Kevin O'Reilly for further details of CAPE development.
+Alternatively contact @CapeSandbox or Kevin O'Reilly for further details of CAPE development.